Jan. 6 panel sets contempt vote for former DOJ official

 WASHINGTON (AP) — A House committee investigating the Jan.
-6 Capitol insurrection will vote Wednesday to hold a former Justice Department official in contempt, seeking criminal charges against a defiant witness for a second time after holding former White House aide Steve Bannon in contempt last month.
+6 Capitol insurrection will vote Wednesday to hold a former Justice Department official in contempt, demanding criminal charges against a defiant witness for a second time as lawmakers seek answers about the violent attack.

+The committee on Monday scheduled a vote to pursue contempt charges against Jeffrey Clark, a former Justice Department lawyer who aligned with President Donald Trump as he tried to overturn his election defeat.
+If approved by the panel, the recommendation of criminal contempt charges would then go to the full House for a vote and then to the Justice Department.

 The vote will come as the panel is also considering contempt charges against former White House Chief of Staff Mark Meadows, who was Trump’s top aide the day that hundreds of his supporters violently attacked the U.S. Capitol and interrupted the certification of President Joe Biden’s victory.
 Meadows was subpoenaed in September but has not yet sat for an interview with the committee.